ESSENTIALS OF DIAGNOSIS

 Iatrogenic accidental hypothermia may occur in the hospital setting due to rapid infusion of intravenous fluids, prolonged exposure of an undressed patient during resuscitation or surgical procedures, or administration of large amounts of refrigerated stored blood products without rewarming.
 This section does not cover induced hypothermia post-resuscitation.

 Symptoms and signs of hypothermia are typically nonspecific and markedly variable based on the patient’s underlying health and circumstances of cold exposure.
 Laboratory studies must assess acid-base status; electrolytes, particularly potassium and glucose; kidney, liver, and pancreas function; coagulation; and rhabdomyolysis.
 Inaccurate laboratory values will occur if the blood sample is warmed to 37°C for testing.
 All patients must be evaluated for associated conditions including hypoglycemia, trauma, infection, overdose, and peripheral cold injury.
 Prolonged hypothermia may also lead to dysrhythmias, conduction abnormalities, pulmonary edema, or pneumonia.
 Death from systemic hypothermia is often due to arrhythmia.

 Accurate core body temperature measurements must be obtained using a low-reading core temperature probe that measures as low as 25°C. Standard thermometers cannot differentiate between temperatures in significant hypothermia, making oral, axillary, and otic temperatures inaccurate and unreliable.
 Hypothermia and the corresponding management strategies are classified based on clinical signs and symptoms according to the Swiss staging system.
-Stage I hypothermia is typically seen when the core body temperature is between 32°C and 35°C and is defined by shivering and possibly poor judgment or coordination but with hemodynamic stability and a normal level of consciousness. ...
+Stage I hypothermia is typically seen when the core body temperature is between 32°C and 35°C and is defined by shivering and possibly poor judgment or coordination but with hemodynamic stability and a normal level ...